mohits2005/AI-Language-Translation/README.md

 5. Run the Server using python -m main:app --reload

+OR YOU CAN EASILY USE setup.py --

+## Automated Project Setup

+This project includes an automated setup script named `setup.py` that simplifies the initial project configuration process for new users.

+The script automatically performs the following tasks:

+- Creates the MySQL database if it does not already exist
+- Creates all required database tables using SQLAlchemy models
+- Checks whether required Python packages are installed
+- Automatically installs missing dependencies
+- Prepares the project environment for execution

+This reduces manual setup steps and allows users to configure the project quickly on their local system.

+### How to Run Setup

+Before running the application, update the database password inside:

+setup.py

+Replace:

+DB_PASSWORD = "YOUR_PASSWORD"

+with your actual MySQL password.

+Then execute:

+python setup.py

+After successful setup, start the backend server using:

+uvicorn main:app --reload

+Run the Streamlit frontend using:

+streamlit run Frontend/ui.py

+### Benefits of setup.py

+- Simplifies project installation
+- Reduces configuration errors
+- Automatically prepares the database schema
+- Improves portability of the project
+- Makes the project easier for third-party users to run

 API Documentation

 After running the server you can access the Swagger Docs at http://127.0.0.1:8000/docs